Glycerin Soap: What’s the Difference Between Bar Soap With and Without Glycerin?

 The soap has been clinically tested and is accepted by the National Eczema Association.
 It is also certified cruelty-free by both PETA and Leaping Bunny.

-Is Glycerin in Bar Soap Best for Dry Skin?
+Is Natural Soap with Glycerin Better for Dry Skin?

-There’s no question whether bar soap with naturally occurring glycerin is going to be better for your skin.
-If you are looking for extra skin moisture fortification, Abby Rose features a super-moisturizing skin care pack that contains, not only glycerin-containing bar soap, but also an oil and balm product.
-The Soothe-X™ Skin Care Pack is specially formulated for people who have sensitive skin and eczema, but its gentle ingredients are appropriate for virtually anyone, even babies.
-The products are safe for the entire body, including delicate areas of the face and around the eyes and do not cause stinging or burning.
+There’s no question that a bar soap with naturally occurring glycerin is going to be better for your skin.
+If you are looking for extra skin moisture fortification, Abby Rose features a super-moisturizing skin care pack that contains, not only glycerin-containing bar soap, but also a body oil and soothing balm.
+The Soothe-X™ Skin Care Pack is specially formulated for those who have sensitive skin and eczema, but its gentle ingredients are appropriate for virtually anyone, even babies.
+The products are sting-free and safe for the entire body, including delicate areas of the face and around the eyes.

 Soothe-X™ Soap $8 Soothe-X™ Oil $18 Soothe-X™ Balm $22 Soothe-X™ Skin Care $45